Beaches in Pangasinan: Top Pangasinan Province Beach Destinations

 Looking for beautiful beaches in Pangasinan?
 For those unfamiliar, Pangasinan is a province located on the shorelines of Luzon.
-Pangasinan is known as one of the leading suppliers of rice, root crops, and fish within the Philippines, especially the country’s national fish, the Milkfish.
-But aside from agriculture and fishing, Pangasinan also has its other perks, and, since it’s on the shorelines, it’s pretty obvious what those perks are—that’s right, beaches!
+Pangasinan is one of the leading suppliers of rice, root crops, and fish within the Philippines, especially the country’s national fish, the Milkfish.
+But aside from agriculture and fishing, Pangasinan also has its other perks, and since it’s on the shorelines, it’s pretty obvious what those perks are—that’s right beaches!

-Beaches here attract both local and foreign tourists all year-round, most of them are publicly accessible and there’s no entrance fee.
-Just bring your beach bag, find a good spot, and have fun under the sun.
+Beaches here attract local and foreign tourists all year round, most of them are publicly accessible, and there’s no entrance fee.
+Bring your beach bag, find a good spot, and have fun under the sun.

-Whether it’s Christmas, Summer, or an extended Holiday, you may spend your time in the following best beaches in the province of Pangasinan:
+Whether it’s Christmas, Summer, or an extended holiday, you may spend your time at the following best beaches in the province of Pangasinan: